Semistable Higgs bundles, periodic Higgs bundles and representations of algebraic fundamental groups: Inverse Cartier transform over a truncated Witt ring

 {\itshape Second approach.}\\

-This approach is due to the referee, who gave a direct functor from $\sH(X)$ to $MIC^{(-1)}(X)$ in the weight one case and showed the equivalence to our original one.
-We generalize this method to the general case and therefore obtain a direct functor from $\sH(X)$ to $\widetilde{MIC}(X)$.\\
+This approach is due to the referee, who gave us a global construction of the functor from the whole category $\sH(X)$ to $MIC^{(-1)}(X)$ in the weight one case.
+We shall generalize his/her method in the following.\\